 Aims & Objectives

 The emphasis is on building connected and integrated mathematical understanding.
-As learners progress through their education, mathematical skills, concepts and knowledge are developed when they work in more demanding contexts and develop more sophisticated approaches to problem solving.
+As learners progress through their education, mathematical skills, concepts and knowledge are developed when they work in more demanding contexts and develop more sophisticated approaches to problem solving in the following area,

 - Statistics and Probability